JAForbes/pgzx/readme.md

 ### SSL

 A brief explanatation of the many SSL flags and options.
 The short of it is, we would all really like to enforce ssl but many hosting providers do not support SSL connections out of the box.
-So if you are on heroku for example, you may want to use the special `--ssl-heroku` which sets ssl to `rejectUnauthorized: false` if the `PGHOST` is a `.com`.
-When the host is an ip address, a local hostname, or `localhost` ssl will be disabled.
+So if you are on heroku for example, you may want to | --ssl=heroku          --no-ssl-reject if the host ends with a .com

 At such a time when Heroku supports SSL, this flag will change behaviour to `--ssl`, so its a good default for heroku users.